ncruces/go-sqlite3/vfs/adiantum/README.md

 The default Adiantum construction uses XChaCha12 for its stream cipher, AES for its block cipher, and NH and Poly1305 for hashing.
-It uses Argon2id to derive keys from plain text.
+It uses Argon2id to derive 256-bit keys from plain text.

+The VFS encrypts database files, rollback and statement journals, and WAL files.

 > [!IMPORTANT]
 > Adiantum is typically used for disk encryption.